wftutorials/flask-beginner-tutorial/README.md

 ```

 Notice our `url_for` function in double curly brackets.
 This creates the url path for our file.
-Now when we run the server we can see our results with out nicely styles form.
+Now when we run the server we can see our results with our nicely styles form.

 [styling_a_form.png]